PTB-MR/mrpro/docs/source/user_guide.rst

     :target: https://colab.research.google.com/github/PTB-MR/mrpro

 The following provides some basic information about these steps.
-For more detailed information please have a look at the :ref:`examples`.
+For more detailed information please have a look at the :doc:`examples`.
 You can easily launch notebooks via the |colab-badge| badge and give the notebooks a try without having to install anything.